harshaltapre/EV-SOAR-Security-Center-/README.md

 Secure memory chip (for storing authentication credentials)

 Future Enhancements
-Full OCPP support
+✅ Full OCPP support

-Integration with cloud-based monitoring
+☁️ Integration with cloud-based monitoring

-AI-enhanced threat detection engine
+🤖 Threat detection engine (optional ML integration)

-Firmware over-the-air (FOTA) updates
+🔄 Firmware over-the-air (FOTA) updates

+You can paste this into a file named `README.md` in your project root folder.
+Let me know if you also want an `LICENSE.md` or `.env.example` template